From: Michael Barnett <firstname.lastname@example.org>

 Dear Minister Christensen,

-Almost two years ago, on a Wednesday afternoon late in October 2010, you gave your maiden address to the Parliament and people of Australia.
+Almost two years ago, on a Wednesday afternoon late in October 2010, you gave your first speech to the Parliament and people of Australia.
 I can imagine it was a humbling experience.

 Kindly allow me to take you back to that day and reflect on a few moments from your speech.